ceph/ceph/doc/cephfs/dirfrags.rst

 exponential decay based on the ``mds_decay_halflife`` setting.

 On writes, the write counter is incremented, and compared with ``mds_bal_split_wr``, triggering a split if the threshold is exceeded.
 Write operations include metadata IO such as renames, unlinks and creations.

 The ``mds_bal_split_rd`` threshold is applied based on the read operation load counter, which tracks readdir operations.

+The ``mds_bal_split_rd`` and ``mds_bal_split_wr`` configs represent the popularity threshold.
+In the MDS these are measured as "read/write temperatures" which is closely related to the number of respective read/write operations.
-By the default, the read threshold is 25000 and the write threshold is 10000, i.e. 2.5x as many reads as writes would be required to trigger a split.
+By default, the read threshold is 25000 operations and the write threshold is 10000 operations, i.e. 2.5x as many reads as writes would be required to trigger a split.

 After fragments are split due to the activity thresholds, they are only merged based on the size threshold (``mds_bal_merge_size``), so